Starfish Digestive System: Uncovering the Mysteries

 • Integration of advanced imaging technologies such as MRI and CT scans to visualize the intricate digestive structures of starfish.

-• Investigation into the role of microbial communities residing in the digestive system of starfish, exploring their impact on digestion and nutrient absorption.
+• Investigating the role of microbial communities residing in the digestive system of starfish, exploring their impact on digestion and nutrient absorption.

 • Utilization of genetic sequencing techniques to unravel the genetic mechanisms underlying the digestive processes in starfish.